-When people had their first working out loud(TM) circle it becomes pretty obvious that practicing an open, connected and digital workstyle brings advantages for them and for their organization.
+When people had their first Working Out Loud(TM) circle it becomes pretty obvious that practicing an open, connected and digital workstyle brings advantages for them and for their organization.
 But what do you do after your first circle?
 How to sustain the practices that were trained in the 12 circle weeks?
-The LOL+ Canvas (the L stands for learning) tries to give an answer to that question and in this blog I explain how.
+The lernOS Canvas tries to give an answer to that question and in this blog I explain how.

 Why WOL(TM) is good for Knowledge Workers